 The Green Power Leadership Awards (GPLAs) are the oldest and most coveted competitive awards in the renewable energy industry.
 They recognize outstanding leadership in the field by individuals and organizations that are driving green power development and adoption.
 They are presented by Center for Resource Solutions and the U.S. Environmental Protection Agency (EPA) at the annual Renewable Energy Markets conference.

 Congratulations 2023 GPLA Winners

-Center for Resource Solutions presented the 2021 Green Power Leadership Awards on September 28, 2021, awarding nine organizations and one individual for their roles in promoting and expanding the use of clean, renewable energy.
-The awards were presented during the annual Renewable Energy Markets 2021 conference in the categories of Market Development, International Market Development, Leadership in Education, and Leader of the Year.
+Center for Resource Solutions presented the 2023 Green Power Leadership Awards on September 19, 2023, awarding seven organizations and one individual for their roles in promoting and expanding the use of clean, renewable energy.
+The awards were presented during the Renewable Energy Markets 2023 conference in Washington, D.C. in the categories of Market Development, International Market Development, Leadership in Education, and Leader of the Year.